-Retirement savers boosted TDF contributions in 2022 at a 35% higher rate than in 2021, well off the negative flows seen in 2020 at the height of the pandemic, according to the latest data from investment research provider Morningstar Inc. Savings inflows to TDFs were about $32.3 billion in 2022, up from the $24 billion they drew in 2021.
-TDFs also captured the biggest share of contributions for 401(k) savers, taking 47% of contributions, more than double those of the runner-up, large U.S. equity funds at 21%, according to separate research from Alight Solutions.
+Retirement savers boosted TDF mutual fund contributions in 2022 at a 35% higher rate than in 2021, well off the negative flows seen in 2020 at the height of the pandemic, according to the latest data from investment research provider Morningstar Inc. Savings inflows to mutual fund TDFs were about $32.3 billion in 2022, up from the $24 billion they drew in 2021.
+Mutual fund TDFs also captured the biggest share of contributions for 401(k) savers, taking 47% of contributions, more than double those of the runner-up, large U.S. equity funds at 21%, according to separate research from Alight Solutions.

-But while the investment vehicles famous for providing a glide path to retirement—with investment risk going down as a saver ages—are still dominant, they are off a 2017 peak of $69.9 billion.
+But while the investment vehicles are still dominant, they are off a 2017 peak of $69.9 billion.
 This is in part due to the popularity of collective investment trusts, according to Megan Pacholok, a senior manager research analyst for Morningstar Research Services LLC.

 “Target-date CITs are only available through defined-contribution plans but have managed to gain market share primarily because of fees,” Pacholok wrote in research released on Thursday.
 “These offerings typically cost less than their mutual fund counterparts, and some providers are willing to negotiate fees even lower.
 In recent years, the industry’s increasing emphasis on costs has helped further propel CIT growth.”